mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 117 - Unrealistic Data/readme.md

 Reading tests is the only way to learn how the software behaves.

 We need to be extra explicit on our tests.

-# Exceptions

-On some domains and under regulation we cannot use real data.

-We should fake it with meaningful data.

 # Relations